clinwiki-org/clinwiki/CONTRIBUTING.md

 - Do not open a bug if study data is wrong.
 Instead consider _using_ the wiki features to correct or annotate the study.

 Ready to fix a bug or add a feature?
-[This](README.md#setup) section will get a development copy of ClinWiki running on your local Windows/Mac/Linux system in a snap.
+The [README.md](README.md) will get a development copy of ClinWiki running on your local Windows/Mac/Linux system in a snap.

 ## Branch Strategy